dt-alliances-workshops/azure-modernization-dt-orders-setup/README.md

 # Maintainer

-[Rob Jahn](https://www.linkedin.com/in/jaygurbani/) -- Email me @ jay.gurbani@dynatrace.com with questions or more details.
+[Jay Gurbani](https://www.linkedin.com/in/jaygurbani/) -- Email me @ jay.gurbani@dynatrace.com with questions or more details.